IlyasKohistani/css-advanced-natours/README.md

 ## Setup

+After you clone this repo to your desktop, go to its root directory and run npm install to install its dependencies.
-Clone this repo to your desktop then go to its root directory and run `npm run compile:sass` to compile all SASS files.
+Clone this repo to your desktop then go to its root directory and run `npm install` to install its dependencies.
+Once the dependencies are installed, run `npm rebuild node-sass` to download the binding for your current environment.
+Finally, run `npm run compile:sass` to compile all SASS files if you had changed any.

 ---